-1 - (average allowed amount from all dentists) (average charges)

-Net contracted discounts represent savings achieved from contracted dentists in the network.
-Net contracted discounts are the discounts, or price reduction, off of average charges on procedures from dentists, from contracted dentists in any network times the percentage of claim dollars from those dentists.
+1 - (average allowed amount from all dentists) (average charges) Net contracted discounts represent savings achieved from contracted dentists in the network.
+Net contracted discounts are the discounts, or price reduction, off average charges on procedures from dentists from contracted dentists in any network times the percent of claim dollars from those dentists.
 This includes dentists in second network tiers in a tiered network model.
 This calculation assumes no savings from non-contracted dentists and focuses only on network savings.
 This calculation accounts for both the price reduction achieved for contracted dentists and the proportion of claims the network had in-network.

-Net contracted discounts are developed based on all data for each network, and separately based on only data for customers with a passive plan design (defined below) to minimize the impact of network steerage and make information across companies more comparable.
+Net contracted discounts are both developed based on data for all groups for each network and separately based on data from groups with passive plan designs (defined below) for each network.
+Summarizing only groups with passive plan designs minimizes the impact of network steerage from plan design features and makes information across companies more comparable.